-It would not, however, hold that distinction for long: of the 11 songs on 1999, three exceed the eight-minute mark, and none clock in below four minutes.
-This mounting tendency toward epics was a point of contention with Peggy McCreary, who engineered the majority of the tracks Prince recorded at Sunset Sound in 1982.
+It would not, however, hold that distinction for long: of the 11 songs on 1999, three would exceed the eight-minute mark, and none would clock in below four minutes.
+This mounting tendency toward epics was a point of contention with Peggy McCreary, who engineered the majority of Prince’s sessions at Sunset Sound between 1982 and 1986.
 “Some of the songs were so long and he couldn’t quit,” she later told Per Nilsen’s Uptown fanzine.
 “He just kept going and going and going.
 And that was so hard, because then you had to overdub them.
 A long song meant a long day and that is how he would wear you down… Sometimes I was yawning and was so tired, and Prince would just look at me and say, ‘Just set up and you can get out of here for a while.’
 But he wouldn’t let you go home” (Nilsen 1999 99).

-But while its ultimate position in Prince’s canon seems to be marginal, “Let’s Pretend” maintains a strong reputation among fans of both electronic beats and lyrical nastiness.
+But while its ultimate position in Prince’s canon may seem marginal, “Let’s Pretend” maintains a strong reputation among fans of both electronic beats and lyrical nastiness.
 It’s certainly one of the highlights for me of 1999: an album that often feels like Prince in full-on id mode, spinning his most self-indulgent sexual fantasies into seemingly endless grooves.
 Can you relate?

 (Thanks to reader–and patron!–Pierre Igot for correcting me on one of the specific LM-1 sounds used at the beginning of the song; I had originally identified the “slapping” beat on alternating measures as a clap, but in fact it appears to be a rimshot.
 Also, fans of Prince’s LM-1 work should check out this recent Reverb article describing his wizardry with the machine, which goes some way toward explaining why I misidentified the sound in the first place.)